bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_CommunicationsApplianceTypeComputer/Documentation.md

-Properties in the property set are applicable to the computer type of communications appliance.
+Properties common to a computer.
+This property set is applied to a type or occurrence of _IfcCommunicationsAppliance_ with predefined type of COMPUTER.